 The Boston Marathon means so much to the City of Boston.
 It’s a sign of the true beginning of spring weather after long, cold snowy winter.
 It’s the start of the April school vacation week in Massachusetts and it’s also held on Patriots Day which is a holiday only celebrated in Massachusetts and Maine.
 From the start in Hopkinton to the finish in Copley Square, the route is lined with people cheering on the runners and enjoying the spring weather.
-This year, the 124th running of the Boston Marathon will not be happening in April on Patriots Day, it has sadly been postponed to September due to the covid-19 pandemic.
+This year, the 126th running of the Boston Marathon returns to the third Monday in April for the first time since 2019!

 The first Boston Marathon took place on April 19, 1897 after the US Olympic team manager saw the marathon in the Olympics and wanted to bring the spirit of that race to the city of Boston.
 There were 15 runners in the race and the winner had a finishing time of 2:55:10, which is almost an hour slower than recent year’s winners.
 The fastest Boston Marathon finish time was in 2011, 2:03:02.
 Now the race has over 30,000 participants and is one of the hardest races to qualify for in the world.
 People spend years running other marathons to earn their Boston Qualifying time and then hope that they are accepted in the race.
-Of all the qualifiers that applied for this year’s race, over 3,000 were not able to get in.
+In years past, of all the qualifiers that apply for the race, sometimes upwards of 3,000 are still not able to get in.
 This speaks volumes to what this race means to the running community.

 Did you know that back in 1897, the length of the marathon was not the 26.2 miles that we have all come to associate with a marathon?
 It was actually only 24.8 miles based on the distance that the Greek soldier, Pheidippides ran from Marathon to Athens with the news of Greece’s victory over the Persian Army.
 The distance changed numerous times during the first seven Olympics and was changed to 26.2 miles permanently as of the 1924 Olympics.